Our Top 3 Picks

 + Anecdotes from Cesar Millan’s work with dogs

 Why We Liked It – There is a lot of debate regarding what dog training method to use, but regardless of how you feel about the methods of Cesar Millan – there is no doubt that he has a unique understanding of the dog as a species.
-This is not a Cesar Millan puppy training book or a Cesar Millan training book to help you teach your dog tricks, but instead it is a book that allows you to begin the process of fully understanding your four-legged friend, and it is when we understand our canine companions that we can find solutions to problems and give them what they need.
+This is not a Cesar Millan puppy training book or a Cesar Millan training book to help you teach your dog tricks, but instead, Cesar’s Way is a book that allows you to begin the process of fully understanding your four-legged friend, and it is when we understand our canine companions that we can find solutions to problems and give them what they need.

 5. Beyond the Back Yard